dwightjack/vue-types/docs/guide/namespaced.md

 }
 ```

-The main difference between namespaced validators as those imported directly from the library is that the former come (usually) with a sensible default by design.
+The main difference between namespaced validators and those directly imported from the library is that the former come (usually) with a sensible default by design.

 <a name="default-values"></name>